 About the course

-Sport Sciences at Brunel University London are currently ranked second in London (The Complete University Guide 2017).
+The Sport, Health and Exercise Sciences programmes at Brunel University London are currently ranked among the best in London.
+(The Complete University Guide 2017).
 As a Brunel student, you will enjoy research-led teaching of the highest quality; quality that will stand you in good stead in your future employment.
 Our great location in London, plus our strong links with sports personnel, organisations and institutions at local, regional, national and international levels, enables us to offer our students considerable opportunities for career progression.

 Sport development involves learning how to plan, manage, deliver and evaluate sport programmes and events that will enable and encourage individuals to take part in sport – from grassroots to elite levels.
 Our sport development programme includes modules on delivering sport, young people’s sport experiences, event management, and sporting communications.